BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ## Known issues
 * The Language service for the SqlEditor service is still under development and has not been linked into the extension.
 When opening scripts for Triggers, Views, Procedures, Funtions, Computed columns or SQL statements, the SqlEditor uses the Visual Studio built-in T-SQL Language service.
 This means that Intellisense may mark incompatible SQL and DDL as errors.
 The scripts will still successfully execute.
-* The SqlEditor port does not currently support the script parameter loading feature.
+* The SqlEditor port does not currently support script parameter loading.
 * The BlackbirdSql Editor settings in Visual Studio Options has been ported as is from the Microsoft SqlServer SqlEditor settings.
-This means that many of the options are not currently being used or are not applicable.
+This means that several options are not currently being used or are not applicable.
 * If on startup of the Visual Studio IDE, and only on startup, an EDMX model has been left open within a solution, Visual Studio may flag the provider as unavailable.
 The model will need to be closed and reopened to be activated.</br>
 Unless we're missing a trick here this seems to be unavoidable.
 Loading is asynchronous, so the provider needs time to register and load.
 This same glitch occurs in Microsoft's SqlServer extension.</br>
 We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)